speakeztech/mlir-tutorial/docs/tutorials/04-using-tablegen.md

 **TableGen** is a domain-specific language and code generator used throughout LLVM/MLIR.
 Instead of writing repetitive C++ boilerplate, you write a declarative `.td` file and let `mlir-tblgen` generate the code.

-But let me be clear about something crucial—something that took me time to understand:
+But let me be clear about something crucial, something that took me time to understand:

 ### The Critical Mental Model Shift